 Enjoy it, it’s your last chance anyhow.

 If you liked reading this post, why not check out one of my books?
-I’ve had three novels published in the last few years, A Jane Austen Daydream (coming in April), My Problem With Doors and Megan.
-You can find them via my amazon.com author page here, or as an eBook on Google eBooks here.
-Thanks for reading!…
+I’ve had four novels published in the last few years, A Jane Austen Daydream, Maximilian Standforth and the Case of the Dangerous Dare, My Problem With Doors and Megan.
+You can find them via my amazon.com author page here.
+Thanks for reading!